Failover Clustering and Network Load Balancing Team Blog

 When evaluating how to increase availability and reduce downtime for your deployments, solutions can commonly be categorized as either a 'High Availability' solution or a 'Fault Tolerant' solution.
 In this blog I thought I would take a moment to discuss pros and cons of each.

 High availability solutions traditionally consist of a set of loosely coupled servers which have failover capabilities.
 Each system is independent and self-contained, yet the servers are health monitoring each other and in the event of a failure, applications will be restarted on a different server in the pool of the cluster.
-Windows Server Failover Clustering is an example of a HA solution.
+Windows Server Failover Clustering is an example of an HA solution.
 HA solutions provide health monitoring and fault recovery to increase the availability of applications.
 A good way to think of it is that if a system crashes (like the power cord was pulled), the application very quickly restarts on another system.
-HA systems can recover in the magnitude of seconds, and can achieve five 9's of uptime (99.999%)... but they realistically can't deliver zero downtime.
+HA systems can recover in the magnitude of seconds, and can achieve five 9's of uptime (99.999%)... but they realistically can't deliver zero downtime for unplanned failures.
 They also are flexible in that they enable recovery of any application running on any server in the cluster.

 Fault tolerant solutions traditionally consist of a pair of tightly coupled systems which provide redundancy.
 Generally speaking this involves running a single copy of the operating system and the application within, running consistently on two physical servers.
 The two systems are in lock step, so when any instruction is executed on one system, it is also executed on the secondary system.
 A good way to think of it is that you have two separate machines that are mirrored.
 In the event that the main system has a hardware failure, the secondary system takes over and there is zero downtime.